bundlepak/useful/README.md

 Morph.lua
 [No Key]
 Auto kill enemy with e-blade and W.
+AutoMaxRangeWave, working like max blink range.
 Dont let u use shift in AA ulti.

 CourShield.lua